Meet Our Team

 Experience Design Associate

 Pigalle has 15 years expertise as a Senior Experience Designer, developing immersive story worlds which merge live and digital platforms.
 She specialises in a multi-disciplinary approach, facilitating collaborations between scientists and artists.
 She has produced events, programmes and communication campaigns for organisations such as the V&A, National Portrait Gallery, Science Museum, and held roles as Creative Producer for Science Gallery London, and Head of Experience at Guerilla Science.
-She is also a Founding Member of the World Experience Organisation, a global network of pioneers and thought leaders.
+She is also a Founding Member of the World Experience Organisation, a global network of pioneers and thought leaders, and the School of Experience Design.

 Since 2012, Susanne and Pigalle co-developed and teach the UK’s first short course in Experience Design at the University of the Arts.
 She is also an Associate Lecturer at London College of Communications, London College of Fashion, GCU London, and facilitates bespoke training for scientific organisations, creative agencies and brand clients.